flapjack/flapjack-diner/README.md

 ---

-Return a list of checks for an entity:
+Return an array of checks for an entity:

 ```ruby
 Flapjack::Diner.checks('example.com')